christinecai/christinecai.github.io/_items/Bio.md

 My <font color="IndianRed">CV</font> can be viewed/downloaded <a href="/assets/pdf/Christine_Cai_CV.pdf">here</a>.

 Feel free to reach out to me at <a href="mailto:christine.cai@princeton.edu">christine.cai@princeton.edu</a>, or if you happen to visit Princeton, you can drop by office 264 in the Industrial Relations Section (located on the second floor of the Department of Economics building).
-I am always happy to chat (or hit a few ping pong balls!).
+I am always happy to chat (and/or hit a few ping pong balls!).